campworkcoeman/campworkcoeman.org/get-involved/staff.md

 of the interview schedule by the Camp Director.

 > %list-group%
-> <a href="https://docs.google.com/forms/d/e/1FAIpQLScOknNJ9BTHiZdkF57je9tBqPU_jTjJdfR3pm-hQ_VyQnE37A/viewform" class="list-group-item">2019 Online Staff Application</a>
+> <a href="https://docs.google.com/forms/d/1eJjlCDxyYw4tK9FntXnSUeWPSjGn-ylPpnBwPe7e9jw/viewform" class="list-group-item">2020 Staff/CIT Interest Form</a>

 If you are interested in working at camp this summer, please contact Camp Director Lou Seiser at [lseiser@campworkcoeman.org](mailto:lseiser@campworkcoeman.org).